How to Supercharge Cursor IDE with Custom MCP Servers

 return str(response)

-Example usage in Cursor:
+Example command in Cursor:

 /rag query="What are the key safety recommendations in this AI paper?"